 - Overall health and the presence of other medical conditions

-Blood sugar testing requires the use of an electronic device called a glucose meter.
-The meter reads the amount of sugar in a small sample of blood, usually from your finger, that you place on a disposable test strip.
+Blood sugar testing requires the use of a small electronic device called a glucose meter.
+The meter reads the amount of sugar in a small sample of blood, usually from your fingertip, that you place on a disposable test strip.
 Your doctor or diabetes educator can recommend an appropriate device for you.

 Follow the instructions that come with your glucose meter.
 In general, here's how the process works:

-- Insert the test strip into the meter.
+- Insert a test strip into your meter.

 - Gently squeeze or massage your finger until a drop of blood forms.

-- Touch the test strip to the blood, but not your skin.
+- Touch and hold the edge of the test strip to the drop of blood.

 Blood sugar meters need to be used and maintained properly.
 Follow these tips to ensure proper usage:

-- Use only test strips designed for your meter because not all devices and strips are compatible.
+- Use only test strips designed for your meter.

 - Store test strips as directed.